top of page

 Credit: Destination Cape Breton Association

 Staying at the Louisbourg Harbour Inn offers the pleasure of waking up to the harbour surroundings, just a few steps away.
 Louisbourg Harbour has many quaint fishing wharves.
-You can venture along the shore and a chat with a fisherman or wharf worker about their activities.
+You can venture along the shore and have a chat with a fisherman or wharf worker about their activities.
+Main-a-Dieu harbour, about a 10-minute drive, is an incredibly pretty lobster fishing community with lots of colourful boats and friendly folks.

-Louisbourg Harbour and Main-a-Dieu Village
+Louisbourg Harbour and

 S&L Railway Museum, shot from the right angle of the entrance.
 Credit: Destination Cape Breton

-Sydney & Louisbourg (S&L) Railways
+Sydney & Louisbourg (S&L)

-Louisbourg was a major coal-shipping terminal both locally and overseas from the 18th through the mid-19th century.
+Louisbourg was a major coal-shipping terminal both locally and overseas from the

 Louisbourg